Is Phu Quoc Worth Visiting? The Good, the Bad & the Ugly

 In case you’ve never heard of Phu Quoc before, it’s a sizeable island located in the very south of Vietnam.
 For a long time, it was one of those picture-perfect beach destinations travelers dream about.

-Spoiler alert (not really): Phu Quoc is definitely no longer one of Southeast Asia’s best-kept secrets.
-It’s not even close.
-The island has blown up in recent years and things are changing fast.
-Phu Quoc is now a major tourist destination that’s home to sprawling resorts, tacky casinos and even an enormous amusement park.
+Phu Quoc is now a major tourist destination that’s home to sprawling resorts, a huge casino and an enormous amusement park.
 And it’s this rampant (and some would argue, reckless) development that causes Phu Quoc to get such mixed reviews.

 Some argue that Phu Quoc is too touristy and too built up.
 But others believe that despite the development on the island, Phu Quoc is absolutely worth a visit.
 For the record, I fall into the latter category.
-After all, Phu Quoc is still home to some of Vietnam’s best beaches, island hopping excursions, and lush jungles.
+After all, Phu Quoc is still home to some of Vietnam’s best beaches, quaint fishing villages, and lush jungles!

 So is Phu Quoc worth visiting?